 11 (T1) Female connector Tc-K Tc-K input male connector for the flue gas probe.
 14 (T2) Tc-K female connector Ingress for combustion probe Tc-K male connector.
 12 Pneumatic female connector ø int.
 8mm.
 Anti-condensation pneumatic inlet group / smoke filtering.
 15 (P3) Pneumatic male connector ø int.
 8mm.
 Pneumatic inlet for gas valve pressure measurement and for tightness test.
 13 (P1) Pneumatic female connector ø int.
 8mm.
-Positive input of the pressure sensor to be used for pressure measures, differential pressure (together with P2) and draft 16 (P2) Pneumatic female connector ø int.
+Positive input of the pressure sensor to be used for pressure measures, differential pressure (together with P2) and draft.
+16 (P2) Pneumatic female connector ø int.
 8mm.
 Negative input of the pressure sensor to be used for differential pressure measurement together with P1.

-A maximum of 3 extensions, each 3 meters long, can be connected between these inputs and the flue gas probe.
-These extensions increases the response time of the instrument by about 5 sec. for each meter of extension and consequently the pump decreases its performace by 10mbar for each 3m extension.
+\ A maximum of 3 extensions, each 10 ft (3 m) long, can be connected between these inputs and the flue gas probe.

+These extensions increases the response time of the instrument by about 5 s for each meter of extension and consequently the pump decreases its performace by 10mbar for each 10 ft (3 m) extension.